tesera/shclassify/README.md

 See http://pytest.org/latest/ for more details about testing.

-## Troubleshooting

-If you are having issues with the CLI, try running with verbose mode `-v`.
-Issues often arise from errors in, or mismatches between, data and model files.

 ## Docs

 Beyond the CLI, documentation can be found at docs/build/index.html.
 Advanced users may also refer to the source code.